How to Apply The Core Resource on Alcohol in Clinical Practice

 • Discuss treatment options.
 Consider prescribing an FDA-approved medication for AUD, providing a referral to specialty behavioral healthcare, and suggesting they try different mutual support groups.

-• Check-in: Ask what patients think of this information.
+• Check in: Ask what the patient thinks of this information.

 • Build motivation: Briefly explore reasons for making a change, listening for the patient's own reasons.
 Use their responses to the AUD symptom checklist (see Step 2) as an opener, if applicable.